BrianJHLai/Bookstore/README.md

 Manage the Bookstore Options
 1. View book list - Displays every book's title, the price of 1 copy, and how many are in stock -If the bookstore has yet to stock any books, the user is informed of the fact and redirected to the "Manage the bookstore" menu
-3. Buy books from supplier - Buy stock from a supplier -If the bookstore has no supplier records, the user is informed of the fact and redirected to the "Manage the bookstore" menu
+2. Buy books from supplier - Buy stock from a supplier (Makes a new Book object if it didn't exist before) -If the bookstore has no supplier records, the user is informed of the fact and redirected to the "Manage the bookstore" menu
 	-User is asked for the title of the book, how much for 1 copy charged by the supplier, and how many copies to buy -If the bookstore has never stocked the book before, set the price for 1 copy -If this is the first time a supplier has sold stock of this book to the bookstore, add the book's title to their list of books supplied
 	-Total losses are increased by the amount paid for buying stock
-5. Sell books to customers -
+3. Sell books to customers -
  	-If the bookstore has yet to stock any books, the user is informed of the fact and redirected to the "Manage the bookstore" menu
 	-The user is asked which book is being sold, how many copies are being sold, and the name of the customer -If the bookstore does not stock the book, the user is informed of the fact and redirected to the "Manage the bookstore" menu
 	-If the bookstore no has no remaining stock of the book, the user is informed of the fact and redirected to the "Manage the bookstore" menu
 	-If the customer has a Member record, then their books_bought attribute is updated with details of their purchase -Total profits are increased by the amount made by selling stock
-7. Manage book prices - Alloes the user to set a new price for a book -If the bookstore has yet to stock any books, the user is informed of the fact and redirected to the "Manage the bookstore" menu
+4. Manage book prices - Alloes the user to set a new price for a book -If the bookstore has yet to stock any books, the user is informed of the fact and redirected to the "Manage the bookstore" menu
-8. Receive a returned book - The bookstore is returned at least 1 copy of a book by a member, as long as the return is within 30 days of purchase
+5. Receive a returned book - The bookstore is returned at least 1 copy of a book by a member, as long as the return is within 30 days of purchase
  	-If the bookstore has yet to stock any books or has no member records, the user is informed of the fact and redirected to the "Manage the bookstore" menu
 	-User is asked the name of the person who wishes to return a book, which book, and how many -If the person is not a member, the user is informed of the fact and redirected to the "Manage the bookstore" menu